Sorry, you need to enable JavaScript to visit this website.

 Accessibility

-Following accessibility standards such as WCAG is essential to ensure your platform works for all users.
+Following accessibility standards such as WCAG is essential to ensure your platform works for all customers.
 Features like proper contrast, keyboard navigation, and screen reader support expand reach and eliminate usage barriers.

 Consistency

-Standardizing visual elements, tone, and interactions reduces cognitive load and makes it easier for users to learn how to navigate.
+Standardizing visual elements, tone, and interactions reduces cognitive load and makes it easier for customers to learn how to navigate.
 This is especially important in systems with multiple user journeys, features, or personas.

 Contextual personalization

-Tailoring the experience based on user profile, device, or journey stage increases the relevance of interactions.
+Tailoring the experience based on customer profile, device, or journey stage increases the relevance of interactions.
 This includes responsive layouts, personalized content, and functionality adapted to specific contexts.

 Performance